mitra42/webForth/DESIGN.md

 e.g. Blocks, Serial, Web Server, Web fetcher, Files, etc

 #### Integration layer
-Integrate code from other places, especially for example a JS compatability layer to call code from node.
+Integrate code from other places, especially for example a JS compatibility layer to call code from node.

 ### Possible Projects
 This list will end up on GIT at some point